 The best way to prevent diaper blowouts from the back is to make sure that you are using the correct size diaper.
 A diaper that is too small will not contain the mess and a diaper that is too big will leave a gap that allows the mess through.
 The elastic on the back should be stretched somewhat but has enough room to put a finger under the elastic.

 Not all diapers have an elastic back.
 Also, every baby is different so some diaper brands may not work for your baby.
-Some hospitals offer diaper samples but it really is a matter of trial and error.
+Some hospitals offer diaper and wipe samples but it really is a matter of trial and error.
 If your diaper does not contain the mess, even after going up a size, it may be time to shop around and try a different brand.

 Diaper blowouts at the leg